 Where to Recycle Light Bulbs

 If you’re looking to properly dispose of light bulbs, but don’t know where to look we can help you out!
-Recycling light bulbs should be easily, and thankfully there are a few different ways you can do so depending on the bulb type.
+Recycling light bulbs should be easy, and thankfully there are a few different ways you can do so depending on the bulb type.

 Where to take light bulbs for recycling:

-• Recycling Centers or Stores – If you do not have curbside recycling, try searching local recycling centers to see what kind of bulbs they accept.
+- Recycling Centers or Stores – If you do not have curbside recycling, try searching local recycling centers to see what kind of bulbs they accept.
 Certain stores also have bins specifically for disposing of light bulbs.
 Check hardware stores or even places like Ikea or Target.

-Many popular stores like Home Depot and Lowes Home Improvement Store offer light bulb recycling programs, which make it super simple to do.
+Many popular stores like Home Depot and Lowe’s Home Improvement Store offer light bulb recycling programs, which make it super simple to do.

-Related post: Complete Guide to the Best Electricity Saving Devices for Homes
+Related post: Complete Guide to the Best Electricity-Saving Devices for Homes

 How to Recycle Light Bulbs FAQ